fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs impact %}
 Assessment of the impact that completing or not completing the task may have.
+This is the business loss and potential damage (for example, financial, customer, regulation, security, reputation, brand) caused by the incident
 {% enddocs %}

 {% docs knowledge %}